 Other notable attractions in this area include their Texas Snow Globe Experience photo-op, Santa’s Livestock and Rodeo Barn, as well as campfires and roasting pits ready for fireside s’mores and hotdogs!

-Santa’s Wonderland is now open until December 30.
+Santa’s Wonderland opens from November 10 until December 30.
 Tickets are now on sale starting with Pre-Season Online tickets at $39.95 for adults, $34.95 for children 12 and under.
 GA tickets at the gate are priced at $49.95 for adults, $44.95 for children.
 Special packages and VIP tickets options are also available.
 Open rain or shine.